cs3216/cs3216.github.io/coursework/project/index.md

 ## Final Project Report

-Like most other classes, the Final Project report is due on **{{ site.data.assignments.project.final_report_submission | date: "%A, %-d %B %Y" }}** (to be uploaded to Coursemology by 23:59 please).
+Like most other classes, the Final Project report is due on **{{ site.data.assignments.project.final_report_submission | date: "%A, %-d %B %Y" }}** (to be uploaded to Coursemology by 23:59, please).
 The final report should (at least) include the following points:

 1. Description of the application you have developed.
 2. Are there any existing applications out there that are similar?
 What makes your application special?
-3. Review of milestone and timeline for project (which ones did you hit, what ones did you miss?).
+3. Review of milestones and timeline for the project (which ones did you hit, what ones did you miss?).
 4. Individual contribution and roles.
 Acknowledgement of resources/help provided by external parties.
 5. Application design (e.g. database schema, UML, etc, no code please).
-6. Report on the current number of users who have installed, active users, etc. Perhaps Google analytics data and screenshots (or similar analytics tools) to support your claims.
+6. Report on the current number of users who have installed, active users, etc. Perhaps Google Analytics data and screenshots (or similar analytics tools) to support your claims.
 7. Future plans and strategies.
 8. Insights gained from the project.
 What did you learn from doing the Final Project?

 We do not specify a required page length, though we expect that most reports will be about 10 to 15 pages in length.
-The report definitely SHOULD NOT exceed 20 pages please.
+The report definitely SHOULD NOT exceed 20 pages, please.
 Once you submit the Final Project report, you are done with CS3216!
 Congratulations!

 ## Assessment Scheme